spring-attic/spring-security-oauth/docs/oauth1.md

+---
+title: Docs
+layout: default
+home: ../
+---

 # OAuth 1 Developers Guide

 ## Introduction

 This is the developers guide for the support for OAuth 1.0.
-For OAuth 2.0, everything is different, so [see it's developers guide](oauth2.md).
+For OAuth 2.0, everything is different, so [see it's developers guide](oauth2.html).

 This user guide is divided into two parts, the first for the OAuth 1.0 provider, the second for the OAuth 1.0 consumer.
 Here's a
 TOC for quick navigation: